scorpido74/azure-docs.nl-nl/articles/virtual-machines/windows/migration-classic-resource-manager-ps.md

 ---
-title: Migreren naar Resource Manager met Power shell
+title: Migrate to Resource Manager with PowerShell
-description: Dit artikel begeleidt de door het platform ondersteunde migratie van IaaS-resources, zoals virtuele machines (Vm's), virtuele netwerken (VNETs) en opslag accounts van klassiek naar Azure Resource Manager (ARM) met behulp van Azure PowerShell-opdrachten
+description: This article walks through the platform-supported migration of IaaS resources such as virtual machines (VMs), virtual networks, and storage accounts from classic to Azure Resource Manager by using Azure PowerShell commands
 services: virtual-machines-windows
 documentationcenter: ''
 author: singhkays